bxparks/AUniter/jenkins/README.md

 * Select "Type > Updatable".
 * Click "Update" on each board manager that needs to be updated.

+## Troubleshooting

+### Failure to Upload Due to Arduino IDE Serial Monitor

+The `auniter.sh` script tries to prevent multiple instance of the `Arduino` command line binary from accessing the same board, on the same `/dev/tty*` serial port, at the same time.
+However, if you have an Arduino IDE running on the same machine, and it has a serial monitor open, the `auniter.sh` script will not be able to obtain an exclusive lock on the serial port.
+The Jenkins script will fail on the `Test` stage when it fails to upload the program to the Arduino board.

+### Failure to add New Library Dependency

+When a new library is added as a dependency, the Arduino IDE will pick it up automatically after the library is added through the Library Manager.
+However, the Jenkins server will not pick up the new library unless it is explicitly added to the project's `Jenkinsfile`.

 ## Additional Features

 ### Adjust Number of Executors